c3tk/c3tk/README.md

 Download this repository and run `make`.

-Now every time you open a new terminal you can directly use the latest cloud tools:
+Now when you open a new shell you can directly use the latest cloud tools:

 * aws
 * bosh